Tank-commanding cartoon girls capture fans for Japan's military

 The military's attempt to emerge from decades in the shadows is in line with Prime Minister Shinzo Abe's more nationalistic tone and a less apologetic diplomacy.

-Making the military cool is important for Abe's drive to increase defense spending after years of cuts.
-But even a soft-power approach to boosting defense risks inflaming tensions with neighbors who still have strong memories of Japan's aggression.
+Making the military cool is important for Abe's drive to increase defence spending after years of cuts.
+But even a soft-power approach to boosting defence risks inflaming tensions with neighbours who still have strong memories of Japan's aggression.

 "It's our job to explain to the Japanese people why we have to raise the Self-Defense Force budget," said Hirokazu Mihara, the head of public relations at the Defense Ministry.
 "We need to have as close a relationship with them as possible."